-This workshop is the final workshop organized by the TriArc and IndGov projects on the interaction between industry and indigenous peoples, this time with a special emphasis on green energy development.
-The workshop takes place October 14th at The Fram Centre – the High North Research Centre for Climate and the Environment.
+This seminar is organized by the TriArc and IndGov projects on the interaction between industry and indigenous peoples, with a special emphasis on green energy development.
+The seminar takes place October 14th at The Fram Centre – the High North Research Centre for Climate and the Environment.

-The workshop will facilitate dialogue and mutual learning across sectors and cases, with a special emphasis on learning from relevant Swedish and Canadian cases.
-Scientific expertise will be connected with stakeholders and industry in Norway, Sweden and Canada.
+The workshop will facilitate dialogue and mutual learning between scientific expertise and reindeer husbandry, with a special emphasis on learning from relevant Swedish cases.
+A workshop in Norwegian with reindeer districts in Troms County and invited stakeholders takes place after the seminar.

-We welcome indigenous actors, politicians, industry representatives, and researchers and scientists interested in environmental governance to the workshop.
-The second part of the workshop will be in Norwegian for invited local stakeholders.
+We welcome indigenous actors, politicians, industry representatives, and researchers and scientists interested in environmental governance to the seminar.

 The seminar is open to all.